osrf/gazebo_design/time_series_2d_plots/time_series_2d_plots.md

 ### Requirements

-1. Be able to identify useful numerical data source and make them available for plotting.
+1. Identify useful numerical data source and make them available for plotting.
-1. Be able to configure plots (min, max, colors, sampling rate, data buffer size).
+1. Configure plots (min, max, colors, sampling rate, data buffer size).
-1. Be able to save the plot and or the data
+1. Save the plot and or the data
-1. (Nice to have) Be able to specify derived values (like combining X, Y ,Z positions to plot a distance).
+1. (Nice to have) Specify derived values (like combining X, Y, Z positions to plot a distance).
+1. Compare plots between runs
+1. Compute difference in value between two points on a plot

 ### User Interaction